What will happen?

-Where you already have an existing application for an EU trade mark or for a Community design, we suggest that you do not file a duplicate UK application now, unless obtaining registered protection in the UK is time critical, or the EU application is the subject of an objection or an opposition which is unlikely to be successfully resolved before Brexit day.
+Where you already have an existing application for an EU trademark or for a Community design, we suggest that you do not file a duplicate UK application now, unless obtaining registered protection in the UK is time critical, or the EU application is the subject of an objection or an opposition that is unlikely to be successfully resolved before Brexit day.

-Where problems are identified (references to EU trade marks which should also refer to a new UK trade mark deriving from the EU right, for example) it may be possible to agree suitable corrections with the other parties.
+Where problems are identified (references to EU trademarks that should also refer to a new UK trademark deriving from the EU right, for example) it may be possible to agree suitable corrections with the other parties.